 He was initially paid workers’ compensation but the insurer discontinued benefits, despite his inability to return to his work.
 Our team of workers’ compensation lawyers fought the employer and the workers’ compensation insurer to secure a $150,000 settlement to compensate the man for lost wages and for both past and future medical expenses.

 Because union workers often hold a variety of jobs, their injuries can vary from case to case.
 Some of the most common injuries include:

 Electricians and powerline workers often come into contact with live wires conducting high voltages.
 If workers don’t have proper safety equipment or training, they can be electrocuted and suffer burns and other serious injuries.

 People who work on assembly lines and in manufacturing facilities are often around heavy equipment that runs at high speeds.
 If parts of their bodies or clothing get stuck in the machines, they can suffer crushing injuries that can be life threatening.

 Miners work deep underground around hazardous chemicals and substances.
 Over time, workers who breathe in these substances may develop lung injuries that can make it impossible to work.

-If you got hurt at work, you shouldn’t have to worry about retaliation from your employer.
-Get in touch with the attorneys at Fields Law.
-We’re one of the largest biggest work injury law firms in Minnesota, and we’re here to help.
+If you were hurt at work, you shouldn’t have to worry about retaliation from your employer.
+Get in touch with the workers’ comp lawyers at Fields Law.
+We’re one of the largest work injury law firms in Minnesota, and we’re here to help.